-- The Barbering program is approved by the North Carolina State Barbering Board. - The Basic Law Enforcement Training program is accredited by the North Carolina Criminal Justice Education and Training Standards Commission - The Cosmetology program is approved by the North Carolina State Board of Cosmetic Arts.
+- The Barbering program is approved by the North Carolina State Barbering Board. - The Basic Law Enforcement Training program is accredited by the North Carolina Criminal Justice Education and Training Standards Commission. - The Cosmetology program is approved by the North Carolina State Board of Cosmetic Arts. - The Dental Assisting program is accredited by the Commission on Dental Accreditation. - The Dental Hygiene program is accredited by the Commission on Dental Accreditation. - The Computer-Integrated Machining with an emphasis in Tool, Die, and Mold Making program is accredited by the National Institute for Metalworking Skills (NIMS).
+NIMS is the nation's only ANSI accredited developer of precision manufacturing skill standards and competency assessments.
+NIMS certifies individual skills against standards and accredits programs that meet its quality requirements.

-- The Dental Assisting program is accredited by the Commission on Dental Accreditation - The Dental Hygiene program is accredited by the Commission on Dental Accreditation. - The Machining Technology program is accredited by the National Institute for Metalworking Skills (NIMS). - The Medical Assisting program is accredited by the Commission on Accreditation of Allied Health Education Programs and the American Association of Medical Assistants. - The Associate Degree Nursing and Practical Nursing programs are approved by the North Carolina Board of Nursing. - The Radio Broadcasting program is approved by the Federal Communications Commission - The Real Estate program is approved by the North Carolina Real Estate Commission. - The Veterinary Medical Technology program is accredited by the Committee on Veterinary Technician and Educational Activities of the AVMA
+- The Medical Assisting Diploma program is accredited by the Commission on Accreditation of Allied Health Education Programs and the American Association of Medical Assistants. - The Nursing Education program is accredited by the North Carolina Board of Nursing.
+The Radio Broadcasting program is approved by the Federal Communications Commission. - The Veterinary Medical Technology program is accredited by the Committee on Veterinary Technician Educational Activities (CVTEA) of the American Veterinary Medical Association AVMA. - The Polysomnography program is accredited by the Commission on Accreditation of Allied Health Education Programs.